John Sullivan (general): Revolutionary War

 After the British evacuated Boston in the spring of 1776, Washington sent Brigadier General Sullivan north to replace the fallen John Thomas as commander in Quebec.
 He took command of the sick and faltering invasion force, sent some of those forces on an unsuccessful counterattack against the British at Trois-Rivières, and withdrew the survivors to Crown Point.
-This led to the first of several controversies between Congress and Sullivan, as they sought a scapegoat for the failed invasion of Canada.
+This led to the first of several controversies between Congress and Sullivan, as they sought a scapegoat for the failed invasion of northeastern Canada.
 He was exonerated and promoted to major general on August 9, 1776.

 Long Island

 Sullivan rejoined Washington and was placed in command of the troops on Long Island to defend against British General Howe's forces about to envelop New York City.
 But then, on August 23, Washington split the command between Sullivan and General Israel Putnam, with Putnam being the senior general.
 Confusion about the distribution of command contributed to the American defeat at the Battle of Long Island four days later.
 Sullivan's personal bravery was unquestioned, as he engaged the Hessian attackers at Battle Pass with a pistol in each hand; however, he was captured.

 General Howe and his brother, Admiral Richard Howe, managed to convince Sullivan that a conference with members of the Continental Congress might lead to peace, and released him on parole to deliver a message to the Congress in Philadelphia, proposing an informal meeting to discuss ending the armed conflict between Britain and its rebellious colonies.
 After Sullivan's speech to Congress, John Adams cynically commented on this diplomatic attempt, calling Sullivan a "decoy-duck" and accusing the British of sending Sullivan "to seduce us into a renunciation of our independence"; others noted that it appeared to be an attempt to blame Congress for prolonging the war.
 Congress did agree to a peace conference with the British, which led to no new progress.